Renameira/data-engineering-udacity/data-modeling-with-postgres/README.md

 ## How to run scripts

-First of all, initialize a virtual environment with project dependency, using the script:
+First of all, initialize a virtual environment with project dependency, using the script bellow.
+Then set the `.env` in config file (if you have doubts there is `.env.example` for support):

 ``` bash
 cd data-modeling-with-postgres